chiemezie1/rhythm_bond/README.md

 The database includes tables for:
 - Users (with roles and preferences)
-- MusicServiceTokens (for API authentication)
-- ExternalTracks (cached data from music APIs)
-- UserTrackMetadata (user-specific track information)
-- Tags (organized by category)
-- TrackTags (connecting tracks to tags)
+- Tracks (YouTube tracks with metadata)
 - Playlists and PlaylistTracks
+- Custom Tags and TrackTags
+- Social connections (follows, likes, comments)
-- PlaylistCollaborators, Likes, and Comments
+- Posts and shared content
-- UserFollows (social connections)
-- ListeningHistory and UserStatistics
+- User preferences and listening history
-- UserRecommendations (AI-generated suggestions)

 ## 🧪 Testing